Den of Thieves 2: Pantera: Plot

 Disguised as a security contractor, Nick maps out the vault while accompanying Chava to store some diamonds for Donnie in her deposit box.
 After leaving the vault, Nick encounters Hugo and his children in a church.
-The crew executes a meticulous invasion, avoiding surveillance and cracking safes, with Jovanna and Dragan running surveillance while Nick, Donnie, and Slavko go in the building.
+The crew executes a meticulous invasion, avoiding surveillance and cracking safes, with Jovanna and Dragan running surveillance while Nick, Donnie, and Slavko infiltrate the building.
 They secure the diamond and cash but face complications during their escape when a metal pole meant to help everyone cross to the next building over breaks before Nick can traverse it.
-Nick improvises under pressure as Donnie and Slavko escape to the streets, eventually regrouping just as the bank's employees become aware of the heist.
+Nick improvises under pressure as Donnie and Slavko escape to the streets, eventually regrouping just as the bank's security personnel become aware of the heist.
 Upon meeting in a parking garage, the three men transfer their loot to Jovanna's van, before Nick, Donnie and Slavko continue on to the Italian border to escape.
 The crew are ambushed on the way by Marko and Vuk who have led a rival gang, The Tigers, to kill them and steal the loot.
 Nick and Slavko get shot in the process, while Nick disposes of Marko and Vuk's henchmen.
 Donnie crashes their car under fire and just as Marko and Vuk are about to execute them, the Octopus' henchmen save the three Panthers by killing Marko and Vuk.
 Donnie returns the diamond, and the mafia spares their lives while providing them an alternate vehicle to continue their journey.

 The Panthers celebrate in Italy, but the French authorities arrest the crew and their leader, Slobodan.
 Nick is revealed to have ratted the crew out during his previous encounter with Hugo, but feels guilt at snitching on his newfound friends.
 Later, Donnie, in prison, is confronted by Nick, who admits his dual nature, but shares that their friendship was real before telling him to “sit back left”.
 During Donnie's transport to another facility, the mafia ambushes the convoy, seemingly kidnapping him while giving him the same instructions Nick did.
 Donnie enjoys a beer with The Octopus members as it is revealed they want to recruit Donnie to work for them, impressed by his skills.
 Donnie asks what the next job is.

-Meanwhile, Nick receives a text message from Donnie that reads “And the tiger changes stripes.
+Meanwhile, Nick receives a text message from Donnie that reads, "And the tiger changes stripes.
 All the cats out of the cage.
-C U soon, Fraulein.”, implying the rest of the Panthers have also been sprung from confinement.
+C U soon, Fraulein."
+The message implies that the rest of the Panthers have also been sprung from confinement.
 Nick smiles as he drives along the coastline.